Opick

 Aunur Rofiq Lil Firdaus (Arabic: أونور رفيق للفردوس), better known as Opick, is an Indonesian religious singer, songwriter, preacher, and actor.
-He's known for his cover of Tombo Ati, a traditional Javanese song written by Sunan Bonang, one of the nine revered Islamic saints in Java, as well as the songwritter of Dealova that was sung by Once Mekel.
+He's known for his cover of Tombo Ati, a traditional Javanese song written by Sunan Bonang, one of the nine revered Islamic saints in Java, as well as the songwriter of Dealova that was sung by Once Mekel.

-In 2006, he was awarded the title of "Best Pop Song Writter" by Indonesian Music Awards for his song Dealova.
+In 2006, he was awarded the title of "Best Pop Song Writer" by Indonesian Music Awards for his song Dealova.

 Early life

 Opick was born in Jember Regency, East Java, to Abdul Gofur and Lilik Sholelah, he is the grandson of a well-known preacher in his village, K.H.
 Abdul Mukti.
 From a young age, he has learnt how to be self-sufficient, having to live by himself in a rented boarding house because his house was far from his elementary school.

 Musical career

 Since he was in middle school, he had dreams of becoming a musician, taking great interest to music and theatre.
 After he graduated from high school, he moved to Jakarta to fulfil his dreams.
 During his stay, he participated in Bela Studio theatre group, he worked as a cleaner and would sometimes sing at bus stops from dawn.